The best skills to learn during quarantine that will make you more hirable as an employee and more independent as a person.

 Of course, a tsunami could very well wipe out your garden and with it, your source of food but chances are, if you have a garden that supplies the majority of your food, you’ll also know how to preserve the harvest so you never run out (don’t know how to preserve fresh food?
 Go to the next section).

-This particular course will help you grow both fish and vegetables together, which would meet the bulk of your needs food-wise and ease off any panic you may feel about not having enough to eat.
+The Gangster Gardener will help you grow your own food, keep your plants alive, and find beauty and freedom in gardening no matter the size of your space.
+Learn how to meet the bulk of your needs food-wise and ease off any panic you may feel about not having enough to eat.

 Things to learn during quarantine #2: Preserving